Blockchain (the company) launches an exchange (The Pit) – TechCrunch

 That’s 0.01 percentage point lower than Coinbase Pro fees, 0.02 percentage point lower than Kraken fees if you trade less than $50,000 per month and on par with Kraken fees if you trade between $50,000-$100,000.
 Binance fees are lower, but I don’t think The Pit and Binance address the same market.

 Integration with Blockchain wallets will foster adoption compared to other companies starting an exchange from scratch.
-Blockchain users have created 40 million wallet so far.
+Blockchain users have created 40 million wallets so far.
 And those users can connect to The Pit using their Blockchain account.
 The company has developed a new Blockchain Connect API for this feature.

 Disclosure: I own small amounts of various cryptocurrencies.